 COMPUTER: Proficient in Microsoft Office, PLEX ERP system

-LANGUAGE: English, Spanish
+LANGUAGES: English, Spanish

 In every case, the skills listed above should be highlighted elsewhere on the resume.
 Take the example of Microsoft Office: what projects were executed using Excel?
 What special features of Excel were used?
 Did you create a database, fill it in with stats acquired from a certain source and then generate a pie chart, line graph, and bar graph?
 Explain that in one or two lines under a subheading that provides the specific context (a course, a club, a volunteer project, a job) within a broader heading that is richer than “Skills;” for example: “Professional Experience” or “Technological Applications.”
 It might looks something like this:

 Rowing Club of University X